srimantapal205/Subject-Wise-Question---Answer/Azure Data Factory/ADF Scenario-Based.md

 # 📋 ADF Scenario-Based Questions

-### 🔷 Data Ingestion Scenarios

-1. **How would you design a pipeline to ingest incremental data from an on-prem SQL Server to Azure Data Lake every hour?**
+### 1. **How would you design a pipeline to ingest incremental data from an on-prem SQL Server to Azure Data Lake every hour?**

    * Follow-up: How will you handle late-arriving data?